New time– 2 PM, Sunday March 22. All are welcome!

 When Are They?

-Sessions are planned for 90 minutes of your Sunday afternoon — with time to get home before dark.
-We start at 2:30 PM with talks, followed by tea and conversation in the social hall.
+Take two hours off on Sunday afternoon — We start at 2 PM with talks, followed by tea and conversation in the social hall.

 Where?